Healthy Food Habits That Fight Cellulite

-From celebrities to your best friend, just about every woman you know deals with cellulite.
-And while many people go above and beyond to melt the extra fat away, there is no one singular solution to diminishing those dimples.
-There are, however, tried and true diet and exercise tricks that work wonders to reduce the appearance of uneven texture.
-As diet experts, we're here to give you the lowdown on what foods and healthy eating habits you can adopt to zap that pesky fat for good.
-Try these eight simple eating solutions to get you on the fast track to smoothness today.
+From celebrities to your best friend, just about every woman you know-or know about-deals with cellulite.
+And while many people go above and beyond to try to melt the extra fat away, there is no one singular solution to diminishing those dimples.
+There are, however, diet and exercise tricks that can work wonders in helping to reduce the appearance of cellulite.
+As diet experts, we're here to give you the lowdown on the foods that fight cellulite, and healthy eating habits you can adopt to zap that pesky fat for good.
+Try these eight simple eating solutions to get you on the fast track to smooth, healthy skin.

-At least two studies have found that people who eat the most whole grains have less belly fat than those who eat fewer complex carbs.
+Studies have found that people who eat whole grains, rather than processed white flour, have less belly fat than those who eat fewer complex carbs.
 Less belly fat means fewer chances of severe cellulite cropping up, so whole grains fall in the anti-cellulite foods category.
 And with the variety of whole-grain products on store shelves today, it's easier than ever to snub the refined stuff.
-The higher fiber content in whole-wheat bread and pasta keeps you feeling full longer, so you won't have to contend with a rumbling belly.
+Plus, the higher fiber content in whole-wheat bread and pasta keeps you feeling full longer, so you won't have to contend with a rumbling belly.
 (Here are the 6 Most Overlooked Foods for Weight Loss.)

 It may sound counterintuitive, but trust us: To lose fat, you have to get over your fat phobia.
-Healthy fats, like nuts, seeds, avocado, and olive oil, can actually help with weight loss, and are therefore foods to get rid of cellulite.
+Healthy fats like nuts, seeds, avocado, and olive oil can actually help with weight loss, and are therefore foods to get rid of cellulite.
 (These Home Remedies May Help Reduce Cellulite, Too.)
-Plus, healthy fats often help add flavor, texture, and a feeling of satisfaction, all things you need if you want to stick to a healthy eating plan.
-To keep your portions in check, use them as condiments, not the main attraction," says Delia Hammock, R.D., a nutritional consultant in New York City.
-Spread a tablespoon of mashed avocado onto a sandwich for lunch or toss a teaspoon of sunflower seeds with veggies at dinner.
+Plus, healthy fats often help add flavor, texture, and a feeling of satisfaction to a meal-all things you need if you want to stick to a healthy eating plan.
+To keep your portions in check, use them as condiments, rather than the main attraction, suggests Delia Hammock, R.D., a nutritional consultant in New York City.
+Example: Spread a tablespoon of mashed avocado onto a sandwich for lunch, or try these high-fat foods that belong in every diet.

 The concept of a cheat day is a weight-loss staple, but it's also the Achilles' heel of many eating plans.
 A day of eating whatever you want can add up to thousands (yes, thousands) of extra calories.
-It can also make it harder to get back on track the next day, when your brain has a chocolate cake hangover.
-Instead of splurging for an entire day, Lisa Young, Ph.D., R.D., the author of The Portion Teller Plan, recommends limiting yourself to just one cheat meal each week.
-"Plan it, enjoy it, and as long as it happens just once a week you won't break the calorie bank."
+It can also make it harder to get back on track the next day, when your brain has a chocolate dessert hangover.
+Instead of splurging for an entire day, Lisa Young, Ph.D., R.D., author of The Portion Teller Plan, recommends sticking to just one cheat meal each week.
+"Plan it, enjoy it, and as long as it happens just once a week, you won't break the calorie bank."
 (These Comfort Food Recipes Are Totally Worth the Splurge.)

 If you're looking for foods that reduce cellulite, turn to your spice cabinet-but make your choices carefully.
-Loading your plate with too many tastes or aromas may trigger the production of hunger inducing hormones that can make you overeat without realizing it.
-Instead, keep the flavor simple but make it stand out: Go for spices like crushed red pepper, paprika, and chili powder, all of which contain capsaicin, a compound that may increase satiety and help you eat less, according to recent research published in the International Journal of Obesity.
+Loading your plate with too many tastes or aromas may trigger the production of hunger-inducing hormones that can make you overeat without realizing it.
+Instead, keep the flavor simple, yet bold.
+Spices like crushed red pepper, paprika, and chili powder all contain capsaicin, a compound that may increase satiety and help you eat less, according to research published in the International Journal of Obesity.
 Not into your food packing heat?
 Try flavorful spices, like cumin, turmeric, or coriander.

-A recent study in the International Journal of Obesity found that people who ate the most meat were about 27 percent more likely to be obese and 33 percent more likely to have abdominal obesity (dangerous fat that accumulates around the organs in your midsection and increases your risk of heart disease) than people who ate the least amount of meat.
+A study in the International Journal of Obesity found that people who ate the most meat were about 27 percent more likely to be obese, and 33 percent more likely to have dangerous abdominal fat that accumulates around the organs and increases your risk of heart disease.
 They also consumed about 700 more calories per day, on average.
 All of this means meat isn't exactly one of the items you should be reaching for when shopping for foods that fight cellulite.
 But if you're not willing to give up meat altogether, simply aim to incorporate a few more vegetarian meals into your weekly diet.
 One idea: Go all-veg at lunch, then cook up white meat-it's healthier than red-at dinner.
 (Here are 15 Vegetarian Recipes Even Meat-Eaters Will Love.)

 When it comes to choosing foods that eliminate cellulite, practice makes perfect-just like it does with any other healthy habit you want to adopt.
-Judith S. Beck, Ph.D., the author of The Beck Diet Solution, suggests thinking of each of your choices as a resistance exercise.
+Judith S. Beck, Ph.D., author of The Beck Diet Solution, suggests thinking of each of your choices as a resistance exercise.
 "Every time you refrain from eating something you hadn't planned, or you stick to a healthy choice, you strengthen your 'resistance muscle,' making it more likely that the next time you're tempted, you'll resist the urge," she explains.
 In other words, the decisions you make today impact the ones you'll make tomorrow, so go on and reach for those anti-cellulite foods over and over again.

 Studies show that if you take the edge off hunger before lunch and dinner, you'll eat less.
-Choose from one of our 100-calorie appetizers, then eat your main meal.
+Try eating a small, healthy appetizer before digging in to your main meal.
 Not sure what qualifies as a good-for-you app?
-Reach for veggies first-those should take up about half your plate), then the protein, then the whole-grain carbohydrates.
+Reach for veggies first-those should take up about half your plate-then protein, followed by whole-grain carbohydrates.
 "Having veggies first satisfies your stomach and your brain," explains Young.
-"Fiber-packed veggies are filling, and your eyes see a big portion, so your brain thinks you're eating more too.
+"Plus, your eyes see a big portion on your plate, so your brain thinks you're eating more.
 By the time you get to the carbs-the danger zone for many people-you'll be ready to stop."